The first printed folio map of North America and the most iconic American chart of the 16th century.

 Figure 6: De Jode surrounds the mysterious Lake Conibas with settlements and descriptions, giving the perception of a well-explored region.

-A significant source of the concept’s dissemination was Cornelis Wytfliet’s 1597 atlas Descriptiones Ptolemaicae Augmentum.
-This pioneering work included eighteen regional maps of America, of which one was the first map dedicated to the region around Lake Conibus.
+Cornelis Wytfliet’s 1597 atlas Descriptiones Ptolemaicae Augmentum was a significant source of the concept’s disseminationThis pioneering work included eighteen regional maps of America, of which one was the first map dedicated to the region around Lake Conibus.
 Without a doubt, however, De Jode’s map also played a decisive role in fixing this idea in the minds of his European readers.
 Like Wytfliet shortly after, De Jode depicts the area as at least partially explored, giving the idea that its depiction is based on actual accounts.
-An annotation immediately to the right of the lake, for example, states that the local peoples rely on fishing and fur-trapping for sustenance and clothing, suggesting some documented contact had been established.
-Another annotation to the west of the lake notes that even the Canadians affirm that they do not know the extent of this large sweet water lake.
+For example, an annotation immediately to the lake’s right states that the local peoples rely on fishing and fur-trapping for sustenance and clothing, suggesting some documented contact had been established.
+Another annotation to the west of the lake notes that even the Canadians affirm that they do not know the extent of this large, sweet water lake.
 Several settlements and rivers are also depicted west of the lake.
 A third annotation just north of the lake describes the lands here as perpetually covered in snow.
 While these commentaries give the impression of a relatively known area, all three are so vague that we must draw their accuracy into doubt.

 California and the Seven Cities of Cibola

 Another compelling region on the map is Greater California, which has been named and depicted correctly as a coastal peninsula rather than an island (which will soon become the craze!).
 The Gulf of California is named Golfo Vermelo (Red Gulf) following the descriptions provided by Hernan Cortes and his lieutenants.
 While the southern half of the Californian coastline is amply annotated with toponyms, demonstrating the strong Spanish presence here, they are, as one might expect, somewhat thinner as one moves further north.
 The place names mix early Spanish designations and common 16th-century cartographic misconceptions.
-Some of them are written twice, for example ‘Capo del Engaño’ (‘Cape of Disappointment’ or ‘Deceit’), so named because it was at this latitude that Spanish explorers expected (and failed) to find the north end of the Island of California.
+Some of them are written twice, for example, ‘Capo del Engaño’ (‘Cape of Disappointment’ or ‘Deceit’), so named because it was at this latitude that Spanish explorers expected (and failed) to find the north end of the Island of California.
 Cedros Island also receives two designations.
 ‘Cazones,’ located between the two, refers to either the San Benito Islands or Natividad.
-De Jode has also followed earlier mistakes, for example the placement of ‘Tiguex’ on the coast; this settlement, recorded by Coronado, is actually located in present-day New Mexico.
+De Jode has also followed earlier mistakes, such as the placement of ‘Tiguex’ on the coast; this settlement, recorded by Coronado, is in present-day New Mexico.

 Multiple large rivers extend inland from the Gulf of California, several linking to mountain ranges.
 The most noteworthy is the Rio Coromara at the northern end of the Gulf, which extends into what will later become Arizona and New Mexico, only to culminate in a large lake surrounded by seven villages or settlements.
 The general area is labeled ‘CEUOLA’; an annotation to the left of the villages refers to these as the ‘seven cities’ (‘Septem Citta’).

-Figure 7: The Seven Cities of Cibola with an inland lake to its west appear on a printed map for just the second time (the first being Richard Hakluyt’s map of 1587).
+Figure 7: The Seven Cities of Cibola, with an inland lake to its west, appear on a printed map for just the second time (the first being Richard Hakluyt’s map of 1587).

-This entire scene refers to the legend of Cibola and the Seven Cities of Gold, an extremely popular myth in the 16th century and the aim of many a fortune-seeking conquistador.
+This entire scene refers to the legend of Cibola and the Seven Cities of Gold, a prevalent myth in the 16th century and the aim of many a fortune-seeking conquistador.
 The myth’s origins are elusive but gained serious popular momentum thanks to Franciscan friar Marcos de Niza.
 De Niza was sent north from Mexico City by Viceroy Mendoza in 1538-39 to search for wealthy cities that were rumored to be somewhere past the northern frontier of New Spain.
-In early 1539 he left the frontier at Compostela and journeyed into the unknown for several months.
+In early 1539, he left the frontier at Compostela and journeyed into the unknown for several months.
 In the summer of 1539, he returned and wrote a report stating that he had discovered the cities in a province called Cibola (the present-day native American pueblo of Zuni, New Mexico).
 He said he reached the first city and saw it from a distance, but he returned without entering it because his companion had been killed there.

 Coronado’s soldiers accused De Niza of being a liar.
 However, the allure of such myths and the lust for treasure led to renewed pushes inland, which provided fresh data, however spurious, for cartographers.
 De Jode’s chart is only the second time in history that Cibola is shown on the shores of an inland lake and with a direct reference to De Niza’s ‘noble’ observations marked on the map (the only earlier example being Richard Hakluyt’s map of 1587).